 This product enables you to have an affordable experience of stargazing.
 It is a great first telescope for kids and families and may be used to further your kid's STEM education.

-If you are just starting to observe the sky and are looking for the best, you can start with the AstroMaster telescope.
+Being a beginner's telescope, it still offers sharp, detailed views of Saturn’s rings, Jupiter’s moons, and more.
+It’s the easiest way to discover the night sky.
+If you are just starting to observe the sky and are looking for the best, you can start with the AstroMaster 130EQ telescope.

-If you're a lazy stargazer, NexStar works for you and can quickly locate more than 40.000 celestial bodies thanks to the GoTo mount feature.
+If you're a lazy stargazer, NexStar can quickly locate more than 40.000 celestial bodies for you, thanks to the 8-inch aperture and GoTo mount feature.
 With the 8-inch primary mirror, you'll be able to get a direct view of several deep space objects.

-The 8SE is the best for overnight camping trips or excursions to the night skies.
-It's portable and lightweight.
+The 8SE is the best for overnight camping trips or excursions to the night skies, with an 80 inches (2032 mm) focal length and F/10 focal ratio.
+It's portable and lightweight, easy to assemble and break down.

 Whether you're an amateur astronomer or a professional observer, this telescope will let you capture the bright galaxies.

-NexStar 6SE is the highest-rated telescope on Amazon.
-As with the 8SE model, the 6SE is the ideal device for both astronomy enthusiasts and experienced observers.
+NexStar 6SE is one of the most popular telescopes on Amazon.
+A prime reason for this is the fact that NexStar 6SE is the ideal device for both astronomy enthusiasts and experienced observers.

 This push-to Dobsonian reflector telescope will provide you a sharp view of the sky.
 Thanks to its IntelliScope Computerized Object Locator, it can lead you to more than 14,000 celestial objects.

-Thanks to its 400mm focal length, this refractor telescope has a large magnification and stable multiplier.
-Its 70mm broad fixed aperture lens makes the images sharp and smooth and provides a wide field of view.
+Thanks to Aomekie's 15.7 inches (400mm) focal length, this refractor telescope has a large magnification and stable multiplier.
+It has a 2.7 inch (70mm) broad fixed aperture lens that makes the images sharp and smooth and provides a wide field of view.

 It's the ultimate telescope for beginners, especially for kids.
 You can observe and share your findings with your cellphone thanks to its phone adapter.

-This telescope for those wanderers, who wants to take their telescope from their backyard to another continent.
-It has high-quality, fully-coated glass optics and comes equipped with two eyepieces, 20mm and 10 mm.
+This telescope is for those wanderers who want to take their telescope from their backyard to another continent.
+It has high-quality, fully-coated glass optics and comes equipped with two eyepieces, 0.78 inches (20mm) and 0.39 inches (10 mm).
 These eyepieces provide low and high-power views of celestial objects.

 Interesting Engineering is a participant of the Amazon Services LLC Associates Program and various other affiliate programs, and as such there might be affiliate links to the products in this article.
 By clicking the links and shopping at partner sites, you do not only get the materials you need but also are supporting our website.